 Thomas Bezanson has more than three decades of experience in commercial arbitration, the defense of products liability, and other civil actions, representing both U.S. and European clients.
-Tom is recognized by the 2017 edition of the Best Lawyers in America in the Commercial Litigation category.
+Tom is recognized by the 2017 and 2018 editions of the Best Lawyers in America in the Commercial Litigation category and by the 2018 edition in the Product Liability Litigation -- Defendants category.
 He was awarded the title Empire State Counsel for pro bono representation yearly from 2006 – 2011, and in 2008 he was also awarded the first New York Lawyers for the Public Interest Pro Bono Leadership Award.
 He has been listed in The Legal 500 United States for litigation, Marquis Who’s Who in America, Marquis Who’s Who in Finance and Industry, and he has been recognized by New York Super Lawyers for Products: Defense each year since 2006, as well as in the Super Lawyers Corporate Counsel Edition.
 He has been in Law Business Research Limited’s The International Who’s Who of Business Lawyers and The International Who’s Who of Product Liability Defense Lawyers, as well as Marquis Who’s Who in American Law.
 Tom was “highly recommended” for dispute resolution in Global Counsel 3000, he was selected “Lawyer of the Week” by The Times of London, and he is rated “Preeminent” by Martindale Hubbell and “Superb” by AVVO.

 Tom successfully represented the judges of the State of New York in Larabee v.
 Governor of the State of New York, in which the firm won summary judgment against the Governor, the State Legislature, and the State of New York for unconstitutionally failing to adjust judicial compensation.
 Tom also served as lead counsel in the firm's successful defense of the Larabee judgment on appeal to the Appellate Division, First Department, and the New York Court of Appeals.